La-Nique/Syllabus/README.md

     - the request is made sufficiently in advance of the test, and
     - the make-up is scheduled prior to the next class.
 - No make-ups will be given for quizzes.
+- Homework submissions are not accepted via email.

 ## Grade Requirement